EdenKupe/anarchysf/pages/a/001900 Poul Anderson.md

 <em>The Winter of the World</em> is set in the far future during a second Ice Age; people of one community, the Rogaviki, are instinctively co-operative, with no government, and no religion; they are not wholly admirable, though, being highly territorial, and sufficiently unhuman that the protagonist finally concludes that they are actually a new human species.

-<em>Trader to the  Stars</em> tied for the 1985 Libertarian Futurist Society Hall of Fame  Award, which was won by <em>The Star Fox</em> in 1995. <em>The Stars Are Also Fire</em>  won the 1995 Prometheus Award.
+_Trader to the  Stars_ tied for the 1985 Libertarian Futurist Society Hall of Fame  Award, which was won by <em>The Star Fox</em> in 1995. <em>The Stars Are Also Fire</em>  won the 1995 Prometheus Award.